-Click any photo to browse all 19 images
+Click any photo to open gallery · 19 photos

 Kitchen, staircase, dining room, great room, and bathroom — all running as a single coordinated project under one permit.
 No trades scheduling conflicts, no finish decisions made in isolation, no surprises at the junction of each room.